 In contrast, Figure 5 shows the case with a slit.
 Here the location where the part is mounted is green, indicating that there is little or no board strain in this location.
 This indicates that the stress applied to the part can be greatly suppressed, so this is an effective means of preventing capacitor cracking.

-To summarize, orienting parts parallel to the break line (D in Figure 3) is the most effective means of reducing the stress due to board break.
-In addition, when the part orientation cannot be changed, it is recommended to make a slit so that the part is not easily affected by board deformation (B in Figure 3).
+To summarize, orienting parts parallel to the break line (D in Figure 3) is the most effective means of reducing stress due to board breaks.
+In addition, when the part orientation cannot be changed, making a slit so that the part is not easily affected by board deformation is effective (B in Figure 3).